karlhulme/dopenapi/readme.md

   }
 }
 ```

+The `/component/schemas` node can only contain record definitions or enums.
+Record definitions may only define properties to a single level, however
+a property can reference any other schema type.

 Path parameters can only be placed in the parameters property of the path
 node, they cannot be placed in the operations such as get or post.
 Conversely,